 Today, many Greeks consider the regular-unstrained yogurt healthier.
 Parents will choose to give their children this type of traditional yogurt made from sheep or even goat’s milk and older Greeks also prefer this traditional yogurt.
 In fact, the strained “Greek” style yogurt is not even considered yogurt by many.
 My grandfather, who lived to be 102, would say “if the yogurt doesn’t have the whey in it, then it’s not yogurt”.
 Of course this was not just my grandfather’s opinion, there was a logic behind it: whey is a source of vitamins and minerals.

-I compared the nutritional value of traditional yogurt made from sheep’s milk and traditional strained yogurt using information from the Preventative Medicine and Nutrition Clinic of the University of Crete.
+I compared the nutritional value of traditional yogurt made from sheep’s milk and traditional strained yogurt using information from the Preventative Medicine and Nutrition Clinic of the University of Crete and the Hellenic Health Foundation lead by Dr. Antonia Trichopoulou.
 They have analyzed several traditional Greek foods and what I saw was that in fact traditional sheep’s milk yogurt had more protein, less calories, less fat and higher amounts of certain minerals as well as Omega-3 fatty acids than the strained yogurt.
 This information obviously does not apply to most of us, because first of all real traditional yogurt made from sheep’s milk is not so accessible.
 Secondly, the strained yogurt that they are referring to here is most likely from full fat milk.
 But what we do see is that strained yogurt was not any healthier than traditional yogurt made from sheep’s milk.
 Although it is not very clear what type of yogurt was consumed as part of the traditional Mediterranean diet found in Greece, it appears that most likely it is coming from this type of traditional yogurt and not the strained kind, which is more costly to produce.
 So for a person living in Greece who does have access to this traditional yogurt, the strained kind is not necessarily healthier.
 There is a trend that Greeks are starting to eat more of the traditional yogurts again.
 According to research from SymphonyIRI, sales of traditional (non-strained) yogurts in 2011 increased by 11% as they have been promoted as healthier.

 Hmmm…maybe the Greeks should start exporting yogurt from sheep’s milk?
 The next new super food?